glangmead/writing/frege_russell/frege_russell.md

 It is syntactically valid only to put propositions in the position of A. And these are to be distilled from ordinary language by representing only the "conceptual content", i.e. the content that does not depend on whether it is expressed in active or passive voice, or other linguistic choices.

     |---A
-      L_B : The judgment that B -> A
+      ∟-B : The judgment that B -> A

-Note that Frege uses truth tables to define B -> A, so it doesn't have the modern fullnes of meaning that we place on the modern notation.
+Note that Frege uses truth tables to define B -> A, so it doesn't have the modern fullnes of meaning that we place on the functional notation.

-Frege assigns meaning to parts of these lines.
+Frege assigns meaning to the individual pieces of these graphical lines.
 The vertical at left is the "judgment".
-The vertical stroke connecting the two horizontal lines is the "conditional".
-The horizontal stroke between judgment and conditional is the "content stroke" for the proposition that B -> A. The horizontal stroke to the left of A is the "content stroke" for A, and similarly for B.
+The vertical stroke connecting the top horizontal line from the lower one is the "conditional".
+The segment of the horizontal line between the judgment and the conditional is the "content stroke" for the proposition that B -> A. The horizontal segment just to the left of A is the "content stroke" for A, and similarly for B.

-The horizontal lines form a hierarchical group around what lies to the right.
-Decorating these lines allows the decoration to have _scope_.
+The horizontal lines thus form a hierarchical grouping around what lies to the right.
+Decorating these lines allows the decoration to have _scope_, as we'll see with universal quantification.

+A slightly more complex example is:

     |-----A
        ∟--B
         ∟-C : (C -> B) -> A

-We can build conclusions with a horizontal line, as in natural deduction:
+We can build conclusions with a horizontal line.
+What lies above are the assumptions and what lies below is the conclusion.

     |-----A
       ∟--B

       |-B
     --------
-       A
+      |-A

-A notch along a horizontal line denotes the negation of that sub-proposition:
+A notch along a horizontal line denotes the negation of that proposition:

-    |-⫟-A
+    |-⫟-A : A does not hold, i.e. not A

 I see an echo of this in the modern "not" operator ¬.
+I bet someone has determined if this is the case.

-It can be placed on any horizontal line, e.g.
+Negation can decorate any horizontal line, e.g.

     |---⫟-A
-      ∟---B
+      ∟---B : B -> ¬A

 or

     |-----A
-     ∟-⫟-B
+      ∟-⫟-B : ¬B -> A

-Frege spends some time deciding whether he wants "or" or "exclusive or" and decides on the former.
-The notation for "A or B" is the just-given judgment:
+Frege spends a little time deciding whether he wants "or" to mean "exclusive or" and decides not, he wants the inclusive version where "A or B" holds even when both A and B hold.
+The notation for "A or B" is threfore the just-given judgment:

     |-----A
       ∟-⫟-B

-And so the notation so far can express "or".
+We might say "or" is supported by the technology introduced so far.

 He shows some more complex examples such as